mickdowling16/premier-league-quiz/README.md

 ## Features

-My quiz site is made up of just one html page which changes when prompted by the user using javascript and css.
+My quiz site is made up of just one HTML page which changes when prompted by the user using JavaScript and CSS.
 The design of my page changed throughout the course of the project.
 In the attched you can see my previous design.
 I think the design I settled with gave a more clean look especially on smaller screen sizes

 [Previous Design](./supporting/previous-design.md)